 "It’s a powerhouse of a humidifier, utilizing ultrasonic tech to project hygienic, humidified air."

-"Has an effective coverage range for a mid-sized hotel room for up to five to seven hours of blissful hydration."
+"Has an effective coverage range for a mid-sized hotel room for up to five hours of blissful hydration."

-Best for Using Water Bottles: CLBO Ultrasonic Mini Cool Mist Humidifier at Amazon
+Best for Water Bottles: CLBO Ultrasonic Mini Cool Mist Humidifier at Amazon

 "The device is compatible with standard-neck 16- and 20-ounce water bottles."